• Skip to primary navigation

 one. blueberry cupcakes with fresh blueberries

-How to make Blueberry mascarpone cupcakes
+How to Make Blueberry Cupcakes

-• Preheat oven to 350°F/180°C and prepare a muffin pan with paper liners.
+• Preheat oven to 350°F/180°C and prepare a muffin pan with cupcake liners.

 • Add the eggs and vanilla and mix again with the mixer for 3 minutes until smooth.